ingenlabsltd/fdc-suite-deployment/README.md

 docker build -t <image-tag> .
 ```

-replace image tag with the tag that is used `docker-compose.yaml` files that use this image.
+replace image tag with the tag that is used in `docker-compose.yaml` files that use this image or modify docker-compose files to use your image tag.

 ## Step 2 Configuration